teaminkling/refresh-21/content/blog/papapastry-week-17-09eb.md

 Week 17: **The 4 R's: Finale**.
-This art was lovingly created using: **Golang, Hugo, Python/Programming.**.
+This art was lovingly created using: **Go + Hugo, Python.**.

 ## Artist's Notes

+Submission 1/5.

 Yeah, this totally counts.

-This isn't all I'm doing, of course.
+No need to showcase it, I just wanted to pad my stats.
+Five submissions!

 https://refresh.fiveclawd.com/